Business Rules and Scenarios¶

 scenario referring to that A/B test

-will apply scenario A to this user.
+will apply scenario A to this user (resp. session).

 This allows to perform an A/B test across multiple endpoints, such as similar items and profile-based.